mindkin/hourfleet/docs/carkit.md

 [![Tap, Tap Go](http://img.youtube.com/vi/boopaYYKiSo/0.jpg)](https://www.youtube.com/watch?v=boopaYYKiSo).

 It's pretty simple, just like boarding an aircraft.
 The LED light in the windscreen indicates the car kit's state:
 1 **Blue flashing** : Ready for normal operation.
-1 **Green pulsing**: Ready for presentation of a unlock/lock key 1 **Green flashing**: A valid QR key has been presented.
+1 **Green pulsing**: Ready for presentation of a unlock/lock key.
+1 **Green flashing**: A valid QR key has been presented.
 The car doors will unlock or lock as appropriate.
 1 **Red flashing (slow)**: Power has just been applied.
-The car kit is waiting for the Hourfleet host to send a set of encrypted QR keys
+The car kit is waiting for the Hourfleet host to send a set of encrypted QR keys.
 1 **Purple flashing** : The car kit is being programmed by the Hourfleet host.

 # Obtaining a Carkit